sandy724/jai/README.md

 # jai
-I'll have all the code stored here
+I'll have all the code stored here.